What is Growth Marketing? Growth Marketing Approaches and Elements

 • While traditional marketing actions mainly focus on increasing website traffic and sales, growth marketing acts with end-to-end funnel optimization adopt a data-driven and holistic approach.

-• Today, especially in corporate companies, marketing processes are carried out under traditional and digital marketing concepts.
-Growth marketing, on the other hand, mainly focuses its digital marketing processes on increasing the company’s revenue, reducing cost and increasing customer lifetime value and customer satisfaction.
+• Today, marketing processes are carried out under traditional and digital marketing concepts, especially in corporate companies.
+Growth marketing, on the other hand, mainly focuses its digital marketing processes on increasing the company’s revenue, reducing cost, and increasing customer lifetime value and customer satisfaction.

-• It is very difficult to measure the return on your advertising investment in traditional marketing, while in growth marketing you can track, measure and optimize the return on all advertising investments made.
+• In traditional marketing, measuring the return on your advertising investment is very difficult, while in growth marketing, you can track, measure, and optimize the return on all advertising investments.

-• Finally, the benefits of growth marketing include more analytical decision-making through data, scalability, cross-unit collaboration, and higher revenue.
+• Finally, growth marketing benefits include more analytical decision-making through data, scalability, cross-unit collaboration, and higher revenue.

 Core Elements of Growth Marketing